vault_ssh¶

 - cert_type

-The type of certificate to issue, either
+Type of certificate to issue, either

 userorhost.
 Defaults touser.- key_id